Honey Garlic Oxymel (Fermented Garlic in Honey & Vinegar)

 • Close the clip-top lid and attach the water-seal airlock.
 Fill the airlock with clean water or a splash of vodka or brandy.

 • Set the jar in a cool, dark place at room temperature for about 30 days.
-Once a day, gently swirl the jar to keep the flavors even and confirm that the garlic remains submerged.

 • After 30 days, taste the oxymel.
 When you like the flavor, move the jar to the refrigerator and use as needed.